-For additional information, we’d recommend checking our A Pup Above’s FAQ page, which you can find here.
+For additional information on the brand, we’d recommend checking our A Pup Above’s website, which you can find here.

 A Pup Above Product Range

-A Pup Above has a modest product range consisting of four dog food recipes.
-While this may seem very small, it is not too dissimilar to their competitor’s product ranges, which also tend to consist of 3-4 recipes.
+A Pup Above has a modest product range consisting of four fresh dog food recipes.
+While this may seem very small compared to the industry giants, it is not too dissimilar to their competitor’s product ranges, which also tend to consist of three to five recipes.

-A Pup Above does not produce any recipes specifically for Puppies.
+A Pup Above does not produce any recipes for specific age ranges like Puppies or Senior dogs.
 In addition, A Pup Above does not recommend that you exclusively feed their recipes to puppies.
-Instead, they suggest you can use them as a topper in combination with traditional dry kibble.
+Instead, they suggest you can use their recipes as a topper in combination with traditional dry kibble.

-At this time, A Pup Above does not produce any cat products but is a market that we suspect it may enter in the future.
+At this time, A Pup Above does not produce any fresh cat products, but this is a market that we suspect it may enter in the near future.

 A Pup Above Nutrition

 Please note, the above chart is based on A Pup Above’s Guaranteed Analysis.
 This is an estimate, and the true values are likely to include a slightly higher proportion of protein and fat.